lightning/bolts/02-peer-protocol.md

 The sending node:
   - MUST set `funding_feerate_perkw` to the feerate for this transaction
-  - MUST ensure `temporary_channel_id` is unique from any other channel ID with the same peer.

 The receiving node:
   - MAY fail the negotiation if: